richardzyx/node-microservice/README.md

-*Only effective when noAck is set to False
+*Only effective when noAck is set to False.

 **durable** (boolean)
 - Make the queue durable as stated on the RabbitMQ website.
 The default setting is false.